jvican/jvican.github.io/content/post/from-45s-to-1s.md

   for the derivation to succeed.

 Type derivation is popular in the Scala community.
 A few libraries (for example, `scalatest`) define their own macros to synthesize type classes.
-All the other libraries use Shapeless to guide the type derivation on the library side, which removes the need for extra macros.
+The most common approach, though, is to use Shapeless to guide the type derivation on the library side, which removes the need for extra macros.

 Shapeless is a Scala compile-time framework that defines the basic building blocks to make computations at the typelevel.
 These computations are